Template development

 That pattern can be handled directly in Liquid:

-{% if meta.isPreview %}
+{% if context.isPreview %}

 <p>Preview text for the editor</p>